-It may sound odd, but the result is fantastic as the sugar caramelizes on these sugar-grilled steaks for an unusual taste sensation.
+A brown sugar glaze on a grilled beef steak may sound odd, but the result is fantastic.
+The sugar caramelizes on these sugar-grilled steaks for an unusual taste sensation.
+In fact, some of your favorite restaurant steaks may be using this trick.

-- 4 boneless strip steaks (each about 3/4-inch thick and weighing 8 ozs, see Author's note below)
+- 1 pound steak (4 boneless strip steaks, each about 3/4-inch thick and weighing 8 ounces)

-- 3 to 4 Tablespoons granulated or light brown sugar (see Author's note)
+- 3 to 4 tablespoons sugar (granulated or light brown sugar)

 Set up the grill for direct grilling and preheat to high.
 It's a good idea to light the fire in such a way as to have a cooler section of the grill.
 That way, if the sugar starts to burn over high heat, you can move the steaks to a section that is less hot.